The SEA Makerspace is dedicated to creative, entrepreneurial and artistic activities.

 In 2017, the Makerspace project proposal was awarded a $250,000 grant.
-Faculty in the The UWF Department of Art & Design and the Reubin O'D. Askew Institute for Multidisciplinary Studies worked together to develop the existing space.
+Faculty in the UWF Department of Art and Design and the Reubin O’D. Askew Institute for Multidisciplinary Studies spearheaded the development’s space.

 Available resources include a laser cutter and engraver, woodworking tools, a vinyl printer, industrial sewing machine and embroidery sewing machine.

 - CNC tech—including laser etching, milling, vinyl cutting